 Hours: Monday – Friday, 9:00 a.m. – 5 p.m.
 Pacific Time

 We’ve got you covered!
 Documents can be sent by mail to:

 Or you can use the drop box in the first floor lobby of the Student Services Building.

 This announcement provides current and future students and their families with assurances that the CSU is and will continue to work diligently on the health protocols needed for a safe return to campuses in fall and to allow all more time to plan.

 As always, the health and safety of our campus community will be our top priority.
 We encourage you to review our Campus Comeback website for updates.

 If you do not enroll in the term of your admission then you must reapply for future admission consideration and meet the requirements that are in effect at that time.

 Incoming First-Time Freshmen

 No. For courses taken during the COVID-19 pandemic, we will be accepting credit or pass grades to satisfy "A-G" subject requirements.
-Your eligibility index will also not be affected because grades of credit/pass or no credit/non-passing will not be included in the high school GPA calculation.
+Grades of credit/pass or no credit/non-passing will not be included in the high school GPA calculation.